 Guide and assistance dogs

 Guide and assistance dogs are welcome and dog bowls are available at the front entrance.

 An induction loop is in place in the entrance foyer and shop.

 Access provision for groups

-Tailored handling sessions or touch tours on a group-specific interest area for groups can be organised.
+Tailored handling sessions or touch tours on a group-specific interest area for groups can be organised with two weeks' notice.